arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 constexpr auto postDelayBR { bitduration * 9.6f * 3.5f * 1e6 };
 ```

-It is vital to configure the user parameters correctly to ensure appropriate system operation.
+Configuring the user parameters correctly is vital to ensure appropriate system operation.
 Such parameters are:

 - `operation_safety_margin`: This is the safety margin multiplier factor.
 It is expressed in decimal format.
 For instance, to have a 20% safety buffer, the input should resemble `1.2`.

-- `estimated_max_power`: It is the anticipated maximum power (measured in Watts) under which the network will operate.
-It serves to set a benchmark average power based on user input, which is then compared to the energy meter reading.
+- `estimated_max_power`: The anticipated maximum power (measured in Watts) under which the network will operate.
+It sets a benchmark average power based on user input and then compares it to the energy meter reading.
 This helps verify if the network is running in line with the desired electrical attributes set by the user.

-- `estimated_max_energy`: Similar to `estimated_max_power`, this parameter marks the forecasted maximum active energy limit (in Wh) for the network.
-Its role is to ensure that the network remains stable in delivering consistent power to the connected devices.
+- `estimated_max_energy`: Similar to `estimated_max_power`, this parameter marks the network's forecasted maximum active energy limit (in Wh).
+Its role is to ensure the network remains stable, delivering consistent power to the connected devices.

 - `Device_X_Limiter`: This sets the maximum limit for a chosen parameter for devices 1 & 2.
 Its definition should align with that of the `Device_X_CompRef`.

-- `Device_X_CompRef`: It is the reference value obtained from energy meter used to determine whether the device, considering priority parameter type, can be activated for accurate system operation.
+- `Device_X_CompRef`: It is the reference value obtained from the energy meter used to determine whether the device, considering priority parameter type, can be activated for accurate system operation.

 ***For a deeper understanding of implementing Modbus RTU with Opta™, consider the tutorial [Getting Started with Modbus RTU on Opta™](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu).***

-The method `relay_Trigger()` performs a straightforward comparison between a `desired target` and a `required target`.
+The method `relay_Trigger()` compares a `desired target` and a `required target`.
 Based on this comparison, it outputs a signal to activate a relay.
-It will also help the user know if the system is at stable capacity or having possible electrical disturbances that may cause unstable operation.
+It will also help the user know if the system is at stable capacity or has possible electrical disturbances that may cause unstable operation.

 The user specifies the `desired target` value, which indicates the optimal threshold limit for the relay's activation to maintain stable operation.
 On the other hand, the `required target` signifies the current power or other relevant electrical parameter reading introduced as an argument from the user.

 It works as a two-flag condition, using the safety margin percentile to ensure electrical headroom is available without putting undue strain on the system.
 An example metric obtained from the energy meter for this purpose is `W_actual`, which represents the real-time total active power at the time of inquiry.

-The `user_profile.uV_code` defines the operational buffer in terms of percentage.
+The `user_profile.uV_code` defines the operational buffer in percentage.
 This is the safety margin multiplier factor derived from the user's profile.
 For instance, setting the margin at 10% as `1.1` within the `consumption_profile()` method offers a safety overhead headroom.
 This method's parameters come preset but can be adjusted later via the Arduino Cloud dashboard.

 The `relayTarget` defines the output port prompted under certain activation conditions.